Facebook Ads for Retreats: When Advertising Becomes a Mirror, Not a Shortcut

 When copy explains too much, they scroll.

-This is less about writing skill and more about listening.
+This is not about writing technique.

 Tracking doesn’t create clarity.
 It confirms it.

-Conversion tracking is useful, but it doesn’t create insight by itself.
+Conversion tracking is useful but it doesn’t create insight by itself.

 Data becomes meaningful only when:

-1. the message is clear
+• the message is clear

-2. the offer is coherent
+• the offer is coherent

-3. the audience is understood
+• the audience is understood

 Tracking tells you:

-what resonates
+• what resonates

-what doesn’t
+• what doesn’t

-where people hesitate
+• where people hesitate

 Timing matters more than budget